Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Case studies

-The schedules of the \ac{hess} under the different planners are summarized in Figs. \ref{fig:cs1_SoCbess}- \ref{fig:cs1_SoCtess}.
-In the \ac{bess}, Fig. \ref{fig:cs1_SoCbess}, the \textit{BNoDeg} and \textit{CEmpDeg} cycle the battery pack more often.
-This is because \textit{BNoDeg} does not contemplate ageing, and the \textit{CEmpDeg} equations do not relate min $Q_{\text{loss}}$ to $\underline{SoC}$.
-The \textit{CPBDeg} planner cycles less frequently, concentrating the operation near $P=0$ and $\underline{SoC}$ to reduce the ageing of the \ac{bess}.
-This is true for both summer (top) and winter (bottom).
-Moreover, on many days the price variations are not large enough to afford ageing the \ac{bess}, thus \textit{CPBDeg} chooses to maintain the $SoC$ below the benchmarks.
+The schedules of the \ac{hess} under the different controllers are summarized in Figs. \ref{fig:cs1_SoCbess}- \ref{fig:cs1_SoCtess}.
+In the \ac{bess}, Fig. \ref{fig:cs1_SoCbess}, the \textit{BNoDeg} and \textit{CPBDeg} cycle the battery pack more often.
+This is because \textit{BNoDeg} does not contemplate ageing, and the \textit{CPBDeg} equations relate minimizing $Q_{\text{loss}}$ to $\underline{SoC}$.
+The \textit{CEmpDeg} controller cycles less frequently, due to its overestimation of $Q_{\text{loss}}$, concentrating the operation around $\overline{SoC}$ to reduce the ageing of the \ac{bess}.
+This happens both in summer (top) and winter (bottom).
+Moreover, on many days the price variations are not large enough to afford ageing the \ac{bess}, thus \textit{CPBDeg} chooses to maintain the $SoC$ close to its lower bound.
 The two highlighted days are days where the \textit{CPBDeg} outperforms the benchmarks and the \ac{bess} prioritizes $C_{\text{grid}}$ over $Q_{\text{loss}}$.
-Finally the linear \textit{BNoDeg} is the planner with the highest percentage of rejects, roughly 45\% of the total time in the summer.
-This is because when the \textit{BNoDeg} plans for high-power discharges its predicted $\tilde{SoC}_{b,t}$ deviates from the true $SoC_{b,t}$ of the simulator $S^M_{a,t}$, wrongly depleting the \ac{ess} early (lower bound $\underline{SoC}_{b,t}$).

 For the \ac{ev} timeseries comparison, Fig.\ref{fig:cs1_SoCev}, the user's mobility requirement leads to similar timeseries for all the planners.
-In general, \textit{CPBDeg} delays the charging to extend the V2G as much as possible, to avoid $\overline{SoC}_{\textrm{EV}}$.
-V2G mode is less frequent in the \textit{BNoDeg/CEmpDeg} than in the \textit{CPBDeg} because of this, and is valid in both standard seasons.
-This counterintuitive result is because the ageing \ac{pbrom} show how $Q_{\text{loss}}$ is minimized by $\underline{SoC}$.
-Since $p_{\text{SoCDep}}$ requires high $SoC^*_{\text{dep}}$, this results in more V2G.
+As expected, \textit{BNoDeg} prioritizes short-term revenues and has the most frequent V2G, followed by \textit{CPBDeg} and with \textit{CEmpDeg} usually choosing the highest $SoC_{\text{EV},t}$ of the three.
+Again, this reflects the dependency of the empirical model, Eq. \ref{eq:empDeg}, with $DoD$.
+V2G mode suits the \textit{CPBDeg} because it incentivizes discharging the \ac{ev}, minimizing its degradation.
+This counterintuitive result is because the ageing \ac{pbrom} shows how $Q_{\text{loss}}$ is minimized by $\underline{SoC}$.
+Since $p_{\text{SoCDep}}$ requires high $SoC^*_{\text{dep}}$, the dynamic combination of them both results in more V2G.